-Lucy Quinn’s first-half strike secured Spurs first away victory in the FA Women’s Super League, and leapfrog Birmingham City into seventh position.
+Lucy Quinn’s first-half strike secured Spurs their first away victory in the FA Women’s Super League, and leapfrog Birmingham City into seventh position.

 Olli Harder’s side endured another defeat at home, and yet to register a point at their new home, the Chigwell Construction Stadium.